UBC-LFS/lfs-course-section-scraper/README.md

 7. Open `output` folder and you will find a csv named by year and term put together.

 ### Note
 By default, this app will filter out Waiting Lists.
-To keep Waiting Lists, delete the following (starting at the '.'):
+To keep Waiting Lists, delete the following in `app.js`:
 ``` Javascript
 .filter(section => section._activity !== 'Waiting List')
 ```